rollehfoh/ANY.RUN/README.md

 **Latest Version:** 1.0.0
 **Release Date:** 10/09/2025

-This playbook extracts URLs from incidents and submits it for analysis in ANY.RUN Sandbox to enrich the incident with a verdict using Azure Logic App.
+This playbook extracts URLs from incidents and submits them for analysis in ANY.RUN Sandbox to enrich the incident with a verdict using a single Azure Logic App.

 [Open connector's page](https://github.com/Azure/Azure-Sentinel/tree/master/Solutions/ANY.RUN/Playbooks/Sandbox-URL)